 Recent studies have found that checking emails whilst on annual leave could impede our ability to fully relax and take a complete break from work - which is vital to combat 'burnout' (a state of chronic stress which can lead to exhaustion, lack of confidence, decreased productivity and apathy).
 Making a rule not to check emails whilst on holiday can be a highly effective method of reducing stress levels and can help to ensure that you are setting a healthy work-life balance - which is essential for productivity and maintaining mental wellbeing.

 The urge to check emails is slightly stronger in men than in women: according to a study by online travel agent Travel Republic, 58% of men admitted to checking their inbox during their time off compared with 46% of women.
 The figures increase dramatically, however, at director level.

 The subject also frequently polarises couples.
-70% of women object to their partners checking their emails whilst on holiday, whereas men are slightly more tolerant with 58% confessing that they are unhappy with their partners peeking at their inboxes.
+A recent survey revealed that 70% of women object to their partners checking their emails whilst on holiday, whereas men are slightly more tolerant with 58% confessing that they are unhappy with their partners peeking at their inboxes.